glidenote/fluent-plugin-tai64n_parser/README.md

 ## Parameters

+### Filter Plugin

+- key *field\_key*

+    The target field key to parse tai64n.
+The first 25 characters are tried to parse.
+    If the characters are of tail64n format, convert to the time format as of `tai64nlocal` command.
+    If the characters are not of tai64n format, just pass through the input with info level messages on the log.

+- output\_key *field\_key*

+    The target field to output the parsed result.
+The default is equivalent with `key` which means to overwrite the `key` field.

+### Output Plugin

 - key *field\_key*

     The target field key to parse tai64n.
 The first 25 characters are tried to parse.